Phonics and Reading

 At our school we are following the Little Wandle letters and sounds programme for teaching early reading.
 There is a substantial body of evidence which demonstrates that systematic synthetic phonics is the most effective method for teaching all children to read.
 Phonics teaches children how to recognise the sounds that each individual letter makes, identify the sounds that different combinations of letters make, and blend these sounds together to make a word.
 Children can then use this knowledge to decode new words that they see.
 This is the first important step in learning to read.

 All of our pupils from Pre-School, EYFS and Year 1 take part in daily whole class phonics lessons.
 Pupils who are identified as needing further support with early reading take part in small group catch up sessions in order to bring them closer to the age related expectations for reading.
-Pupils in classes beyond Year 1 who still require phonics sessions to develop their decoding and fluency skills take part in small group catch up sessions as part of their weekly timetable.
+Pupils in classes beyond Year 1 who still require phonics sessions to develop their decoding and fluency skills take part in daily phonics sessions.

 Please click here to be redirected to the parent support area of the Little Wandle website.
 The resources on the Little Wandle Letters and Sounds Revised page will help you support your child with saying their sounds and writing their letters.
 There are also some useful videos so that you can see how they are taught at school and feel confident about supporting their reading at home.
 Below is a link to a useful document for parents and other adults who are involved in supporting pupils with learning to read, it explains a lot of the terminology used within our phonics lessons in school so that this can be reinforced at home.